patrickoser/social-app/README.md

     Add functionality to save and share button.

+    Check that when starting up server and navigating to the site that it checks auth status and redirects to Home if you are already signed in.

     Adjust indentation of elements with long tailwind classes/other attributes to make it more readable.

     When optimizing the performance of the project use Chrome Devtools/react dev tools to pinpoint